mosip/documentation/docs/Pre-Registration-Functionality.md

 #  Login/create a user account

-##  Login using email
-User can login to the pre-registration portal by providing their email id.
-The system validates the email id, once validated sends an OTP to the email id as provided.
-The user enters the OTP as received.
-The system validates the OTP entered and redirects the user to fill demographic form (if first-time) or Dashboard (if existing user).

-## Login using phone number
+##  Login using email or phone number
-The user can login to the pre-registration portal by providing their mobile number.
-The system validates the mobile number, once validated sends an OTP to the mobile number as provided.
-The user enters the OTP as received.
-The system validates the OTP entered and redirects the user to fill demographic form (if first-time) or Dashboard (if existing user).
+Residenets can login to the pre-registration portal by providing their email id or mobile number.
+The system validates the email id or phone number, once validated sends an OTP which the resident enters.
+The system validates the OTP redirects the user to enter or edit the details for booking an appointment.

 ## Automatic user id creation on first login
-The user logs in to the pre-registration portal with their mobile number or email id.
+The resident logs in to the pre-registration portal with their mobile number or email id.
 After successful Authentication, the system checks if the user is first-time user or not.
 If the user is first-time user, the system creates a new record in the database.
 All the pre-registration ids created from there on will be mapped to this user id.

 ## Logout/session timeout
-If the user wishes to logout of the pre-registration system, he/she can opt to select the Logout option.
+If the resident wishes to logout of the pre-registration system, he/she can opt to select the Logout option.
 The token issued during the Authentication of user Login is deleted and the user gets logged out of the system.
-If the user is inactive for X minutes (X is configurable), the system notifies the user one minute before the configured timeout limit.
+If the user is inactive for X minutes (X is configurable), the system notifies the user one minute before the configured timeout limit and logs out after a minute.
 In such case, the system will not save any user data.

 #  Creating an application